anoduck/facebook-image-fetcher/Readme.md

 ```
 This url will redirect to the full-size profile image of the username "ankit".

-This module written in python will provide a simple API or direct usuage to fetch any number of full-size facebook profile images of users either mentioned as range of user-ids or a text file containing newline separated usernames.
+This module written in python will provide a simple API or direct usage to fetch any number of full-size facebook profile images of users either mentioned as range of user-ids or a text file containing newline separated usernames.

 ## Motivation